mdegans/drama_llama/README.md

 ## Supported Features

 - LLaMA 3 Support.
-- Iterators yielding tokens and pieces.
+- Iterators yielding candidates, tokens and pieces.
 - Stop criteria at regex, token sequence, and/or string sequence.
 - Metal support.
 CUDA may be enabled with the `cuda` and `cuda_f16` features.
 - Rust-native sampling code.
 All sampling methods from llama.cpp have been translated.